Neymar shouldn"t shoulder Brazil"s World Cup hopes - Tite

 Brazil need only a point in Moscow from their final group game to be sure of reaching the knock-out stages, while a win is almost sure to put them in the last 16 as Group E winners.

-Despite having only just returned from a lengthy layoff after a fractured foot, the world's most expensive player is the much-hyped centrepiece of a Brazil side desperate to win the World Cup.
+Despite having only just returned from a lengthy layoff after a fractured foot, the world's most expensive player is the centrepiece of a Brazil side desperate to win the World Cup.

 Neymar wept after scoring in their shaky 2-0 win over Costa Rica last Friday and is the subject of constant scrutiny in Russia.